ashishpoudel523/dp_MERN/05_Digitalpathshala_NodeJS/Readme_NodeJS_Notes.md

 README.md
 ----------------------------------------

+# node_modules
-# node_modules is a folder which stores external dependencies of the project.
+It is a folder which stores external dependencies of the project.
 Whenever we install some external package through “npm” or “yarn” in a project locally, it gets stored into the node_modules folder located at the root of the project directory by default.

+# package-lock.json
+It records the exact versions of all project dependencies and their sub-dependencies, including resolved URLs, integrity hashes, and more.
+This ensures that every time the project is installed, the same versions of packages are used, preventing inconsistencies and "it works on my machine" issues

+# Difference between package.json and package-lock.json
+In Node, package.json file contains the list of dependencies and scripts in a project while the package.lock.json specifies their respective versions to ensure consistent installations in different environments.

 popular Node.js package is nodemon, a tool used to automatically restart a program when a file changes, alleviating the need to do so manually each time you save a file